sathyapriya-t/springboot/README.md

 ## <u> Annotations:</u>

-We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 **@SpringBootApplication** - This is where the spring boot project starts.

 **@Component** - This annotation creates object(bean) of the class and helps with IOC(Inversion of Control).
 The Objects